 6 Other Emissions & On-road

-Since September 2014 the Euro 6 emission limit has applied for new-vehicle type approvals, and since September 2015 it has been mandatory for all new vehicle sales and registrations.
-In 2015, about 59% of all new sales were Euro 6 vehicles (Fig. 6-1).
+Since September 2014 the Euro 6 emission limit has applied for new-vehicle type approvals, and since September 2015 it has been mandatory for all new-vehicle sales.
+In 2016, more than 90% of all new registrations were Euro 6 vehicles (Fig. 6-1).